-What Products Exist to Help Medical Professionals Hear Better?
+What Products Exist to Help Medical Professionals with Hearing Loss?

-While several options exist to help hearing-impaired medical professionals hear better during auscultation; the best option depends on several factors.
+While several options exist to help medical professionals with hearing loss hear better during auscultation; the best option depends on several factors.

 - A medical professional who wears hearing aids may or may not want to remove their hearing aids during auscultation.

-- The style of hearing aid a medical professional uses will impact their options.
+- The style of hearing aid medical professional use will impact their options.